What to look for when picking a web host

 A dedicated server like zerotrust has more hardware/software maintenance that has to be addressed and can sometimes require constant monitoring.
 Some dedicated server hosts provide support for server maintenance for an extra fee and this is what you want to be looking for….once again back to communication with the host.

 Does your host have big enough pipes for your business?
 Besides the hardware aspect of your web host, the other important thing to look into is bandwidth.
 Does the web host have ability to scale your speed if you start generating more traffic?
 Does the server data center allow real time monitoring and scalability of bandwidth if need be?

 4. WEB HOST COMPANY STABILITY

-In recent years a new issue in stability has arisen with some web hosts, and that is the companies themselves sometimes go through business model changes, legal issues, politics, disagreements with hardware vendors, support teams etc. Web hosting companies are bought and sold like hot cakes due to chatoic investment and economic situations.
+In recent years a new issue in stability has arisen with some web hosts, and that is the companies themselves sometimes go through business model changes, legal issues, politics, disagreements with hardware vendors, support teams or payroll administration services etc. Web hosting companies are bought and sold like hot cakes due to chatoic investment and economic situations.
 This trickles down to your level of service, the type of hardware and even support you receive.
 Many times this will happen without any notice to end user.
 A management issue at a webhost can lead to segmentation in the support departments, not responding to calls, emails, tickets etc. Find out how long your host has been around is something good to check, shows long term viability.